Vishtasp

 Zoroastrian tradition, which builds on allusions found in the Avesta,

-Vishtasp is a righteous king who helped propagate and defend the faith.
+Vishtasp is a righteous king who helped propagate and defend the

-of Kayanian dynasty
+loathsome ruler of Kayanian

-set of prophecies written under his name.
+author of a set of prophecies written under his name.

 In